adhocteam/ca-alert/README.md

 #### c.
 Understood what people needed, by including people in the prototype development and design process

-Laura - discovery and user research - adapt copy from beneficiary

-Link to user research notes
+In similar projects, we speak at least five to seven people who are representative of the main user types.
+In this case, before we designed or developed anything, we conducted quantitative and qualitative discovery with residents of California of varying ages and technical abilities.
+We documented these findings _HERE_.
+We did a second round of interviews with residents and government employees to test our wireframes and collect feedback for iterating on this product.

+In Discovery, these themes emerged and we implemented the feedback in the wireframes and prototype:
-- Signing in with google is something people like writing
+- Signing in with Google or other existing account
-- People wanted multiple locations writing
+- People wanted to be able to receive alerts from multiple locations
 - Phone alerts were more useful than email
-- Chat bot for low tech/low SES future feature,  writing
+- A chat bot to enroll would make this more accessible for low tech/low SES residents
-- See current alerts without signing in writing
+- Mid-crisis, users wanted to be able to see current alerts without signing in
-- A way to review information in case you dismiss a notification without getting the details writing
+- Users desired a way to review information in case you dismiss a notification without getting the details

+PUT SHIT IN GITHUB and Link to user research notes

 #### d.
 Used at least a minimum of three (3) “user-centric design” techniques and/or tools